How to Respond to Negative Google Reviews: Templates & Best Practices

 [Option A — possible misunderstanding: Based on what you've described, it's possible there may have been a miscommunication about [policy/service terms/scheduling] that we didn't address clearly enough.
 That's something I'd like to understand better.]

-[Option B — possible wrong business: We want to make sure we're addressing the right experience — if you're able to share additional details, I'd appreciate the opportunity to look into this more carefully.]
+[Option B — possible wrong business: We want to make sure we're addressing the right experience — if you're able to share extra details, I'd appreciate the chance to look into this more carefully.]

 Please reach out to me directly at [email] so we can discuss this further.
 I want to make sure any genuine concern is resolved, and I want to understand what happened from your perspective.